 Plant bare root raspberry, blackberry and hybrid berries in prepared sites this month.

 If the roots on any bare rooted plant dry out, they will die, so plant and water them immediately.
 If you are not ready to plant in a permanent position dig them in somewhere temporary to keep the roots damp and alive.

-Dividing rhubarb At the end of the month when the soil is less dry lift and divide rhubarb.
-Enrich soil with rich organic matter, replant the divisions with two or three buds, then insulate with leaf mould.
+Dividing Rhubarb There is still time to lift and divide rhubarb.
+Enrich soil with rich organic matter, replant the divisions with two or three buds on each, then insulate with leaf mould.